xStarbound/xStarbound/doc/lua/message.md

 The `handler` may optionally return a JSON-encodable value which can be accessed via the `RpcPromise:result` method if the response to the message is successfully received.

 **Note:** Local messages always immediately succeed; you can just call `:result` on them as soon as you receive them.

+**xStarbound permissions:** World entity/server messages with the following prefixes in their names that are sent to the world server or server-mastered entities are only handled if the client has the appropriate server permissions:

+- _`admin::`:_ Only handled if the client has permission to use `/admin` on the server.
+- _`builder::`:_ Only handled if the client has build permission for the world _or_ has permission to use `/admin` on the server.
+- _`guest::`:_ Only handled if the client is connected anonymously or under an account configured as a guest account (with `"guest": true` in `xserver.config` or the host's `xclient.config`).

+This permission system can be used to ensure that only clients with the appropriate permissions can do certain actions on your server.

 ---